robertduplock/scifibooks.club/content/en/reviews/picard-second-self-by-una-mccormack-book-review.md

   - TrekLit
 show_reading_time: true
 ---
 Following on from the success of her season 1 prequel novel, *The Last Best Hope*, author Una McCormack returns to the world of Picard with *Second Self* — a new novel set between seasons 1 & 2 of the TV show.
-After several delays, the novel has finally seen the light of day.
+After several delays the novel has finally seen the light of day.
 So, was it worth the wait?

 **Spoilers ahead!**